Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Bias in AI-Based Recruitment

 \section{Bias in AI-Based Recruitment}

 HR and I-O psychology literature typically divides the recruitment pipeline of an organization into four stages, as depicted in Figure~\ref{fig:pipeline2} \cite{holm2012recruitment, landy2016work, bogen2018help}.
-This section provides an overview of AI-driven practices, potential biases, and efforts to achieve fairness at each stage of the recruitment process.
+Each stage presents unique opportunities and challenges for bias introduction and mitigation.
+This section reviews current AI-driven practices at each stage, highlights potential sources of bias, and discusses existing efforts to achieve fairness throughout the recruitment process.